Zooglon/qms/Readme.md

 - MAP -
   - Full screen the map? especially on mobile - check google maps options
   - Auto add dimensions when you draw a line not just the shape.
+- Maybe set up redirect page?

 FORM -

 - Add repair/replace options
 - Review rules - grey out options?
-- change mm to m in all dimensions except post dimensions
-- change 'floor image upload' to be image/video in name (see mono pitch)
 - ALL BUILDINGS WITH CLADDING add question in cladding - 'Cladding height (starting at roof going down)'
 - please note, building height is relative to top of posts, not inlcuding roof space and any cantilevers (rewrite needed)
 - grey out rather than hide next button
 - Option for colour picker/palet - maybe link to new tab? or add in with building image?
 - MONO - cantilver - add question 'is this on the high or low side?'
-- Door sections in all forms to match mono pitch
+- Door sections in all forms to match mono pitch - make sure 'm' is on door measurements
 - All intro and completion text in for the repair/replace

 BACKEND -